jishnupdas/simple-user-management/README.md

 ---

-### Improvements that can be made
+# Improvements that can be made

-- add optimistic UI to frontend, with useMutation/caches
+- [ ] add optimistic UI to frontend, with useMutation/caches
-- add login/authentication on frontend
+- [ ] add login/authentication on frontend
-- add typescript support
+- [ ] add typescript support
+- [ ] add animations to updates, delets actions